 Secondary bile acids are produced in the colon through bacterial modification of primary bile acids originally made in the liver.
 While they contribute to digestion and microbial balance, high levels may indicate dysbiosis, excessive fat consumption, or disrupted bile acid metabolism.
 Certain secondary bile acids, such as deoxycholic acid (DCA) and lithocholic acid (LCA), have been linked to mucosal irritation, inflammation, and a heightened risk of colorectal conditions when levels remain elevated.
 Testing their presence in stool aids in evaluating gut microbial activity and bile detoxification.

-Yeast, a type of fungus, is commonly found in the human body, especially in the gut and on the skin.
-In small amounts, it's harmless.
-However, imbalances can lead to overgrowth, causing various health issues.
-Factors like diet, antibiotics, and overall health influence yeast levels....
+Yeast is a type of fungus naturally found in the human body, especially in the gut and on the skin.
+In normal amounts, it is harmless and part of a healthy microbiome.
+However, an imbalance can lead to overgrowth, which may cause various health issues.
+Factors like diet, antibiotic use, and overall health can influence yeast levels.

 Zonulin is a protein that regulates the permeability of tight junctions between cells in the digestive tract.
-It plays a crucial role in the intestinal barrier, controlling the passage of substances, including nutrients and antigens, between the gut and the bloodstream.
-Imbalances in zonulin levels can affect gut permeability, potentially leading to various health issues....
+It plays a key role in maintaining the intestinal barrier by controlling the passage of substances, such as nutrients and antigens, from the gut into the bloodstream.
+Imbalances in zonulin levels can affect gut permeability, potentially contributing to various health issues.